 Staying at Home

-If you decide to ride out the storm at home, identify a place in your home with no exterior walls if possible.
+If you decide to ride out the storm at home, identify a place in your home with no exterior walls.
 A bathroom or closet may be suitable.
 Bring your pets inside before the weather turns.
 Relocate your pet’s kennel or crate in the room.
 Remove any toxic cleaners or other substances that could interest them.
 Be prepared to lose electricity and have a battery operated radio handy.
 Charge all of your electronics in advance.

 In short, plan, plan, plan.
 Pay attention to the weather and know ahead of time whether you will need to evacuate or stay home.
 Reservations at shelters, kennels, hotels and stables must be made in advance, so make your storm decisions early – your animals are depending on you to keep them safe.